Karnivool & The Ocean Collective, 24th January 2023, Pumpehuset, Copenhagen, Denmark

 Supporting Omens, their second album not to feature Chris Adler on drums, Lamb of God have managed to successfully continue without him, nonetheless live where this band’s true strength has always lied.

 In contrast to the dramatic and theatrical approach of Kreator, Lamb Of God’s approach is far more down-to-earth.
-And it makes sense especially taking into the consideration that the core energy of performance and that rehearsal-space vibe of the band.
+And it makes sense, especially taking into the consideration that the core energy of performance and that rehearsal-space vibe of the band.

 While this is a co-headlining tour between the two it’s clear that it makes sense for Lamb Of God to close the show, because the bigger part of the crowd was clearly there mostly because of them.
 And the band sure did get the crowd going for sure, especially with that opening trio.
-“Now You’ve Got Something to Die For” was accompanied by solid portion of sing-along and “Omens” with its power and beauty was one of the (unlikely) highlights.
+“Now You’ve Got Something to Die For” was accompanied by a solid portion of sing-along and “Omens” with its power and beauty was one of the (unlikely) highlights.

-There is a balance to Lamb Of God’ live show that is one of the key factors why their shows are so good and why you can enjoy them regardless if you are fan or not.
-The balance is between the professionalism and that hunger and energy of a young struggling band.
+There is a balance to Lamb Of God’ live show that is one of the key factors why their shows are so good and why you can enjoy them regardless if you are a fan or not.
+The balance is between the professionalism and that hunger and energy of a young, struggling band.

-And of course, there is Randy Blythe, who is such a strong frontman who also balances that big charisma and attitude with regular-Joe-attitude of someone who’s just happy to be there.
+And of course, there is Randy Blythe, who is such a strong frontman who also balances that big charisma and attitude with the regular-Joe-attitude of someone who’s just happy to be there.
 Walking around the stage like a lion in a cage and jumping around as if to lead the crown by example.
 And it works.
-For the most part he has crowd in the palm of his hands.
+For the most part, he has crowd in the palm of his hands.

 The 75-minute show was intense and packed, and has it been some 15 minutes longer it could’ve also included an oddball or two and of course “In Your Word”, because … damn!

-The last night’s lineup is fitting yet rather diverse in their approach, which is good.
+The last night’s line-up is fitting yet rather diverse in their approach, which is good.
 It gave the crowd a vibrant evening with some of the finest within their respective musical areas.

 LAMB OF GOD SETLIST: